luommy/cinfer/web/README.md

-# Cam Think Web
+# CamThink Cinfer Web

-Cam Think Web is a Monorepo-based frontend project that encompasses the web application and its dependent build scripts, project specifications, internationalization, and common code libraries.
+CamThink Cinfer Web is a Monorepo-based frontend project that encompasses the web application and its dependent build scripts, project specifications, internationalization, and common code libraries.
 It is managed using Pnpm Workspace, providing a unified development environment and build process for ease of development and maintenance.

 ## Directory Structure